faraz9993/All_EIC_DevOps_Training/Day_3_Task.md

 ![alt text](images/Day_3_Images/Image_24)

-The link given on the webpage is for connecting with the backend so, when you will click on it it should not take you to the backend which is a basic requirement as the backend of the server should not be publicly accessible.
+The link given on the webpage is for connecting with the backend so, when you will click on it, it should not take you to the backend which is a basic requirement as the backend of the server should not be publicly accessible.